jppastorek/landing-page/README.md

 30-Dec 9:30pm - I am working on the call to action.
 I am getting worried about aligning things properly.
 I am learning that literally the most important thing before building a website is having a wireframe and mockup.
 It would be really hard to do this without images to base it off of.

+30-Dec 9:45pm - Finished.
+Still cannot get the quote author to align.
+Also cannot get the hero to align.
+I'll come back to polish up tomorrow.